 Upper Body Exercises

-• Kettlebell row: The kettlebell row focuses on your back muscles, particularly the lats and traps, while also engaging your biceps.
+- Kettlebell row: The kettlebell row focuses on your back muscles, particularly the lats and traps, while also engaging your biceps.
 To perform this exercise, hinge at your hips, keeping your back flat and core engaged.
 Hold the kettlebell in one hand, arm extended toward the floor.
 Pull the kettlebell towards your ribcage, keeping your elbow close to your body, then slowly lower it back down.
 This exercise improves your posture and helps with activities that require pulling strength, like opening heavy doors or carrying bags.
+It’s one of the most important kettlebell exercises for stronger back generally.

 Lower Body Exercises